The National Archives - links to home page

 DROID (Digital Record Object Identification) is a software tool developed by The National Archives to perform automated batch identification of file formats.
 It is the first in a planned series of tools developed by The National Archives under the umbrella of its PRONOM technical registry service.

 DROID is a platform-independent Java tool, which is freely available to download under an open source license.
-For further information and to download the software please visit the DROID websiteExternal link - opens in a new window.
+You can download the latest version of DROID for free.

 Services